 The Emeritus Professor David Beanland AO Scholarship was established by RMIT and Emeritus Professor Beanland in 2014.

 The Scholarship aims to provide support and encouragement to Engineering students at RMIT.

 Emeritus Professor David Beanland AO was Vice-Chancellor of RMIT from 1992 to 2000, and Director of RMIT Vietnam from 2000 to 2004.
 He played a significant role in bringing RMIT to Vietnam, among other extensive achievements, and became an Officer of the Order of Australia in 2001 for service to education.

 The scholarship application process is highly competitive with a limited number of scholarships available.
 Unfortunately, not all eligible applicants will receive one.

-Only successful candidates will be notified via their RMIT student email account by 31 March 2020.
-If you have not received an offer by 31 March 2020, your application has been unsuccessful.
+Only successful candidates will be notified via their RMIT student email account.